Constraining Ultra Light Dark Matter with the Galactic Nuclear Star Cluster: Results

-The second striking result of Fig.~\ref{fig:MODEL1Hist} is the peak around $\log[m_{\rm DM}{\rm (eV)}]=-20.3$.
-At first sight, this appears to statistically favour a soliton core due to ULDM with a mass of $m_{\rm DM}=10^{-20.3}$~eV.
-Fig.~\ref{fig:MODEL1CM} shows the cumulative mass profile for the total mass, dark matter halo mass including the soliton core with $m_{\rm DM} = 10^{-20.3}$~eV and the NSC mass with $\log[\rho_{\rm b,NSC}{\rm (M_{\sun}~pc^{-3})}]$ = 3.71, which is the mean of $\log(\rho_{\rm b,NSC})$ of the MCMC sample with $-20.4<\log[m_{\rm DM}{\rm (eV)}]<-20.2$.
-Fig.~\ref{fig:MODEL1CM} shows that the NSC mass is smaller than that in Fig.~\ref{fig:MODEL1CM2}, and the $m_{\rm DM}=10^{-20.3}$~eV soliton core has a suitable size to compensate the deficit of the mass within $r<3$~pc.
-Consequently, the NSC mass within 3~pc is $1.77 \times 10^{6}$~$\rm M_{\odot}$, which is significantly smaller than the aforementioned NSC mass measured by \citet{fritz2016}.
+Consequently, the NSC mass within 3~pc is about $1.25 \times 10^{6}$~$\rm M_{\odot}$, which is significantly smaller than the aforementioned NSC mass measured by \citet{fritz2016}.
 The cumulative mass of the NSC in Fig.~\ref{fig:MODEL1CM} is also much smaller than the NSC mass of $(2.1\pm0.7)\times10^7$~M$_{\sun}$ within about 8.4~pc, as measured in \citet{Feldmeier-Krause+Zhu+Neumayer+17}.
 Although these studies use dynamical models that assume that the NSC is the dominant source of the central gravitational potential, the photometric observations of \citet{Schoedel+Feldemeier+Kunneriath+14} also suggest a total NSC mass of $(2.5\pm0.4)\times10^7$~M$_{\sun}$, assuming a constant mass to light ratio.
 Hence, it is unlikely that the NSC mass is as small as the case of Fig.~\ref{fig:MODEL1CM}.
-Thus, the peak of $m_{\rm DM}=10^{-20.3}$~eV is not likely to be a viable solution.
+Thus, the peak of $m_{\rm DM}=10^{-20.5}$~eV is not likely to be a viable solution.
 Still, it is difficult to measure the mass to light ratio precisely, and there could be some systematic biases in these previous measurements.
-Hence, we consider that we cannot (yet) reject the existence of the $m_{\rm DM}=10^{-20.3}$~eV soliton core.
+Hence, we consider that we cannot (yet) reject the existence of the $m_{\rm DM}=10^{-20.5}$~eV soliton core.

+The constraining power of the observed velocity dispersion data to reject the ULDM mass between about $10^{-20.4}$~eV and $10^{-18.5}$~eV in Fig.~\ref{fig:MODEL1Hist} can be demonstrated in the lower panel of Fig.~\ref{fig:allVDprofiles}.
+The lower panel of Fig.~\ref{fig:allVDprofiles} shows that the velocity dispersion profile expected from the $m_{\rm DM}=10^{-19.5}$~eV soliton core and SMBH even without NSC (orange line) is systematically higher than the observational data within $r=1$~pc.
+Hence, the data can reject the soliton core with the ULDM mass around $10^{-19.5}$~eV.
+On the other hand, the velocity dispersion profile expected from the SMBH and NSC with $\log[\rho_{\rm b,SMC}{\rm (M_{\odot} pc^{-3})}] = 4.21$, i.e. without any soliton core (red doted-dashed line), agrees well with the observational data.
+Hence, NSC and SMBH are enough to describe the observed stellar kinematics.